 Updated 2026 · Based on median market data for Los Angeles, CA

 Home values in Los Angeles, CA have appreciated at 2.8% per year.
-Appreciation is modest, meaning total returns will be driven primarily by cash flow rather than equity gains.
-This is actually preferred by many investors who want predictable, income-based returns.
+Appreciation is modest at 2.8%, meaning total returns will be driven primarily by cash flow rather than equity gains.
+This is actually preferred by many investors who want predictable, income-based returns rather than speculative price appreciation.

 Los Angeles's population growth of 0.8% is moderate and positive, supporting steady but not explosive demand for housing.
+That translates to approximately 400 new residents annually.
 Markets with this growth profile tend to appreciate consistently without the boom-bust cycles of hyper-growth metros.
-Higher-than-average local incomes ($60,018) support continued price growth as more residents can afford to bid up properties.
+Higher-than-average local incomes ($60,018) support continued price growth as more residents can afford to bid up properties and qualify for larger mortgages.

 Smart investors evaluate both cash flow AND appreciation.
 In Los Angeles, the 1.88% cap rate provides modest ongoing cash flow, while 2.8% annual appreciation adds an equity component.
 Conservative underwriting is essential.
-Focus on deals where the cash flow stands on its own, and treat any appreciation as a bonus.
+Focus on deals where the cash flow stands on its own, and treat any appreciation as upside.
+The key question for Los Angeles is your time horizon: plan for a 7-10 year hold to maximize total returns through compounding cash flow and gradual equity building.

 Los Angeles vs California state average and national average across key investment metrics.
 Los Angeles's cap rate is below both benchmarks — deal sourcing is critical here.